Feargal Sharkey

-Seán Feargal Sharkey OBE (born 13 August 1958) is a singer from Northern Ireland most widely known as the lead vocalist of punk band The Undertones in the 1970s and 1980s, and for solo works in the 1980s and 1990s.
-His 1985 solo single "A Good Heart" was an international success.
+Seán Feargal Sharkey OBE (born 13 August 1958) is a singer, and environmentalist from Derry, Northern Ireland.
+He was the lead vocalist of the punk band the Undertones in the 1970s and 1980s, and became a solo artist in the 1980s and 1990s.
+His 1985 solo single "A Good Heart" was a number-one hit in the United Kingdom, Australia, Belgium, Ireland, and the Netherlands.
 After becoming less musically active in the early 1990s, he has performed various roles supporting the UK's commercial music industry, winning several awards and honours for his work in that area.

-Sharkey is also a lifelong fly fisherman and has campaigned against the pollution of British rivers (particularly chalk streams), and is the Chairman of the Amwell Magna Fishery.
+Sharkey is also a lifelong fly fisherman, and has campaigned against the pollution of British rivers (particularly chalk streams).
+He is also the Chairman of the Amwell Magna Fishery.
 He has become a figurehead for the campaign to prevent water companies dumping sewage into UK waterways and coasts.

 Biography

-The Undertones (1976–1983)
+The Undertones (1975–1983)

-Sharkey, who was born in Derry, Northern Ireland, joined The Undertones shortly after their formation in 1975.
+Sharkey, who was born in Derry, Northern Ireland, joined the Undertones shortly after their formation in 1975.
 They had several UK hits, with songs such as "Teenage Kicks", "Here Comes The Summer", "My Perfect Cousin", "Wednesday Week" and "It's Going to Happen!".
 The band split in 1983 citing musical differences, with Sharkey pursuing a solo career and other members of the band forming That Petrol Emotion the following year.

 The Assembly (1983)

 Before his solo career took off, Sharkey was also the singer of the one-shot group The Assembly with ex-Yazoo and Depeche Mode member Vince Clarke (pre-Erasure).
-In 1983 their single "Never Never" was a No. 4 hit in the UK Singles Chart.
+In 1983, their single "Never Never" was a No. 4 hit in the UK Singles Chart.

 Solo career (1984–1991)

 Sharkey's debut single was a collaboration with Madness member Cathal Smyth titled "Listen to Your Father".
 The single was released on Madness's label Zarjazz Records in 1984, reaching No. 23 in the UK chart.
 The track was performed on Top of the Pops with members of Madness.

-Sharkey's solo work was significantly different from the post-punk offerings of The Undertones.
+Sharkey's solo work was significantly different to the post-punk offerings of The Undertones.
 His best-known solo material is the 1985 UK chart-topping single penned by Lone Justice frontwoman Maria McKee, "A Good Heart", which went to No. 1 in several countries including the UK in late 1985.
 He also had a UK Top 5 hit in 1986 with "You Little Thief".
 His eponymous debut album reached No. 12 in the UK Albums Chart.

 Following on from his second album Wish in 1988, he achieved further success in 1991 with his UK Top 30 album Songs From The Mardi Gras, which produced the No. 12 hit single "I've Got News for You".